 - Add the eggs, one at a time, and mix until just combined before adding the next.

-- Next, add the mashed bananas, yogurt, and lemon juice.
+- Next, add the mashed bananas, yogurt, lemon juice, and zest.
 Mix until combined.

 - Add the all-purpose flour and baking powder and stir in until just combined.
 Don’t overmix the batter, or you’ll end up with dense banana bread.